Renewable Energy Primer

-The course presents an exciting, forward looking, fact-packed review of the rapidly evolving and increasingly diverse energy landscape on our planet today from an experienced energy consultant and highly regarded Course Instructor.
-Key facts are presented in the context of how they may or may not impact the future, highlighting the technological, financial and social choke points that stymie renewable energy projects.
-The course reviews renewable energy projects in conventional financial terms, showing ways to pre-empt or circumvent failure as well as highlighting the crucial technologies which are set to break through current choke points.
+The course presents an exciting, detailed and fact-packed review of the rapidly evolving and increasingly diverse energy landscape on our planet today, from an experienced energy consultant and highly regarded Course Instructor.
+The course highlights the typical technological, financial and social choke points that stymie renewable energy implementation in the developed and developing world.
+Projects are reviewed in conventional financial terms, showing ways to circumvent failure and highlights the crucial technologies set to break through the current choke points.

 Renewable Energy Project Brainstorm.
 The objective of this course is to equip us with the knowledge to intelligently critique renewable energy projects, identify flaws, propose solutions and rate a project in quantitative ROI (return on investment) terms as well as the more qualitative environmental impact.
 The course involves an engaging ongoing daily debate in which the class is divided in two to propose and develop their own RE project.
 This influx of fresh knowledge keeps the course exciting and at the leading edge but also practical and critiqued!
 Brainstorming merges the keenness and expertise of attendees with the diverse factual database of this course and subjects the resulting proposals to critical debate.
 Finally, each participant is asked to share just one sentence which they feel is important for us all to know about Renewable Energy – their personal inspiration.

 You Will Learn

 - That Renewable Energy is abundant.
-Energy Density, Storage and Distribution are limiting
+Energy Density, Storage and Distribution limit ts use

 - The basic technology behind each major Renewable Energy type